SAP-samples/teched2025-AD164/exercises/ex10/README.md

 5. Go ahead and play around with class.

-   You can reset your changes anytime using the provided source code (🟡📄).
+   💡 You can reset your changes at any time using the provided source code (🟡📄).

    🟡📄 **Source code document**: ![class icon](../images/adt_class.png)[ABAP Class: ZCL_AD164_EML_###](images/EX10_CLASS_ZCL_AD164_EML.txt)